slimphp/Slim-Website/_posts/2012-02-18-slim-framework-moves-to-pagodabox.md

 ---
 title: Slim Framework Moves to Pagoda Box
+description: The Slim Framework for PHP 5 website is now hosted by Pagoda Box, a scalable and flexible PHP PaaS
+layout: post
 ---

 The Slim Framework website is now hosted with [Pagoda Box](http://pagodabox.com/).
 I’m super excited about the move.
 If you haven’t heard already, Pagoda Box is a PHP PaaS that provides a very flexible and scalable architecture for your PHP applications.